Taylor Swift Singapore concert: ticket prices, venue, getting there & where to stay

-We’re six months into 2023, and it looks as though our neighbours across the Causeway will most likely become the entertainment capital of Southeast Asia this year.
+We’re six months into 2023, and it looks as though we will most likely become the entertainment capital of Southeast Asia this year.
 If the announcement of six sold-out Coldplay shows wasn’t enough to cement that fact, then Singapore being the only destination in the Southeast Asian region to host American country-pop superstar Taylor Swift and her upcoming concert definitely will.

 The Pennsylvania-born singer-songwriter has embarked on her sixth concert tour internationally since March of this year, kicking off the first leg of the Eras Tour dates in the state of Arizona, United States.
 Needless to say, the shows have since been met with universal praise from all quarters of the entertainment industry for both Taylor’s showmanship and production quality, translating to unprecedented demand for tickets.